metatypedev/metatype/website/src/pages/legal/privacy-policy.md

 - Login information.
 We collect Login information if You are logging to our account with Authentication Data.

-## 2. Information We Collect Automatically
+## 2. Information we collect automatically

 When you use our Site or contact us directly we may collect information, including your personal information, about the way you act in our Site, the